-The class of 2021 graduated 474 students in 36 concentrations.
-There was a reporting rate of 36 out of 37 concentrations (near 100% completion, only two students conducting interdisciplinary concentrations were not assessed) that graduated students.
-After the dataset was cleaned (removal of cases where the data were not complete or the form not filled out correctly), we received data from 502 student assessments (some students were assessed twice because they had double concentrations) from 832 total assessments (multiple faculty in a concentration assessed a single student).
+The class of 2022 graduated 492 students in 35 concentrations.
+There was a reporting rate of 35 out of 35 concentrations (100% completion) that graduated students.
+After the dataset was cleaned (removal of cases where the data were not complete or the form not filled out correctly), we received data from 617 student assessments (some students were assessed twice because they had double concentrations) from 817 total assessments (multiple faculty in a concentration assessed a single student).